AndresMpa/deep-learning/labs/task/laboratory_3/README.md

 - VGG19
 - ResNet

+> USE_CUDA=1 means that the host can and will use CUDA by default it uses the processor

 ### Available dataset

 Data sets can be defined inside the .env file in the $DATASET$ variable, available dataset